🎟️ Desert Magic | Aug 29 — Get Tickets & View Featured Chefs →Get Tickets →

 Barista Del Barrio, offers a charming outdoor setting with rustic picnic tables and vibrant murals.
 The café's inviting atmosphere reflects its community roots.
 In 2024, chef-owner Flavia Briones was recognized as a James Beard Award semifinalist for Best Chef: Southwest.

-The menu features standout items like the chorizo breakfast burrito, tamales, mazapán latte, and the horchesso latte — a blend of horchata and espresso.
+The menu features duos of breakfast burritos, tamales, mazapán latte, and the horchesso latte, a blend of horchata and espresso.

 Chocolate chip pancake goodness!
 (Photo courtesy of Bobo's Restaurant)